ChauhanSurajSingh/react-weather-app/README.md

    git clone https://github.com/ChauhanSurajSingh/react-weather-app.git

-2. Navigate to the project directory cd react-weather-app
+2. Navigate to the project directory
+  - cd react-weather-app

 3. Install dependencies:
-   npm install
+   - npm install

 4. Get a free API key from OpenWeatherMap or your preferred weather API.

 5. Create a .env file in the root directory and add your API key:

-6. Start the development server npm run dev
+6. Start the development server
+   - npm run dev

+🤝 Contributing
-🤝 Contributions are welcome!
+   - Contributions are welcome!
 If you’d like to improve the app, fix bugs, or add features: